StephenCBird/org_education_toolkit/docs/07-manage_access.md

 1. Click the **Settings** tab.
 1. Select **Manage access** from the pane on the left side of the screen.
 1. Click **Invite teams or people**.
-1. Enter the _team name_, _username_, _full name_, or _email_ of the individual or team you want to provide access to the repository to.
+1. Enter the _team name_, _username_, _full name_, or _email_ of the individual or team you want to provide access to the repository.
 For this training, enter `example-team`.
 1. Select the `your-organization/example-team` from the list that is displayed.
 1. Select the role you want to assign the team.
 For this training, select **Admin**.